TriumphLLC/Blend4Web/doc_src/scene_settings.rst

     Can be used to set the color of the mist.
 Enabled by default.
 If this parameter is disabled, standard (0.5, 0.5, 0.5) color will be used.

 *Fog Color*
     The color of the mist.
 Can be changed, if the ``Use custom colors`` parameter is enabled.
-Light grey (0.5, 0.5, 0.5) color is used by default.
+Light gray (0.5, 0.5, 0.5) color is used by default.

 .. _world_procedural_sky: